-….the Illuminating Gas at HangarBicocca, Milan was the largest-ever solo exhibition of Cerith Wyn Evans.
-In Lampoon’s February 2020 issue, the artist speaks to Rome-based curator and art historian, Cornelia Lauf
+The largest-ever solo exhibition of Cerith Wyn Evans at HangarBicocca, Milan.
+In Lampoon’s February 2020 issue, the artist spoke to Rome-based curator Cornelia Lauf

 CWE: Would I be interested to think in a more overt political sense?
 Art is a deep-seated homeopathic tradition.
 There are certain ramifications to being a political advisor.
 Do I think there should be a Greta Thunberg in art?
 And would I put myself out there to be in politics?
 We are in a different time than the seventeenth century.
 To think about this, we need to look at the history of democracy, of capitalism.
 And maybe think of a resistance to that.
 Perhaps there is a power through intimacy, through nuance.
 A poetics in subtlety.

 CWE: Well, mega-spectacles don’t really interest me per se, as it is a kind of presumptuousness that is not for me.
-I feel one can achieve much more through a poetics of intimacy.
+I feel one can achieve much more through the poetics of intimacy.

 CWE: Pillars can be seen as going back to the prehistoric era, they simply held up buildings, and I am using the column as a form of grammar, a kind of commodification, in a material which is light.
 I am interested in the utopian purposes of art and the swap between form and function, when one becomes the other, the dichotomy between liquid and soft hierarchies.
 It’s time that rigidity of definitions ends and a kind of trans-verse, or transverse, enters the vocabularies.

 CL: This can apply also to sexuality, which as you see today, is a much more elastic concept.